brunolkatz/tools-and-tips/README.md

   git config --global credential.credentialStore secretservice
   ```
   4. Finish, after the next time you needed to use the username/password, they will store your data encrypted saffely.

+  # Bash data validation and curl messages

+  - See [curlToVariable.sh](./curlToVariable.sh) archive in this directory